JonDotsoy/artur/README.md

 ## JSON-RPC 2.0 Support

 Artur includes built-in support for JSON-RPC 2.0 protocol with the `JsonRpcDispatcher` class.
-This enables you to build real-time applications with remote procedure calls.
+This enables you to build real-time applications with remote procedure calls, session management, and Server-Sent Events (SSE) streaming.

 ### Basic JSON-RPC Setup